WHRM Radio Photo

 ratio interstage transformers with no -C bias.
 Even one of

 the contemporary radio magazines stated that Freshman's

 business relied on inexperienced buyers that eventually

 learned that they had been "taken" by Charlie.

 American Radio and Research Corporation.
 Though founded with J. P.

-Morgan money, Morgan's son ran the company after his father's death in
+Morgan's money, he never ran the company.
+However, after his father's

-1913.
-AMRAD never seemed to be on the "cutting edge" of radio and,
+was a "technologically backwards" company that never seemed to be on the "cutting edge" of radio.

 receivers in 1923.
 However, in an amazingly incompetent decision, AMRAD didn't offer their Neutrodyne